Canon 5D Mark III vs Fujifilm X-Pro1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark III and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the X-Pro1 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the 5D Mark III was followed by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark III and X-Pro1 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm X-Pro1 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Fujifilm X-Pro1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.